What Does a Software Product Manager Do?

-On average, the software product manager has the same roles as a typical product manager.
+On average, a software product manager has the same roles and responsibilities as a typical product manager.
 However, that may change in different organizations and industries.
 In any case, the typical roles of any software product manager include the following.

 - Ideation – Software product managers need to have a well-developed creative process that helps them generate, develop, and curate new ideas.
 They should determine the ideas that should be worked on, promoted, or pushed to help the company strategize better.
 That’s why they also have to take in feedback and requests regarding the product strategy and product development process.

-- Strategy – They also have to work on the product strategy by bringing the product vision to light.
-The idea is to bring the business value of the software product based on a well-designed product roadmap that takes all the strategic goals into account.
+- Strategy – Software product managers also have to work on the product strategy by bringing the product vision to light.
+The idea is to bring the business value of the software product based on a well-designed product roadmap that takes all the company's strategic goals into account.

-- Releases – One of the most important parts of the software product manager’s job is to keep a hold on the timeline for implementation and the delivery schedules.
+- Releases – One of the most important parts of a software product manager’s job is to keep tabs on the timeline for product implementation and its delivery schedules.

-- Features – Lastly, the software product manager has to compare and contrast all the possible features of the software and prioritize and rank them with regard to the strategic goals.
-Based on customer feedback, product requirements, and stakeholder preferences, they have to define the best features for the software.
+- Features – A software product manager has to compare and contrast all the possible features of the software and prioritize and rank them with regard to the strategic goals.
+To do so, they leverage customer feedback, product requirements, and stakeholder preferences as input that helps them define the best features for the software.

-In any case, building great software requires the software product manager to play all their ideation, strategy, and feature implementation roles at the same time.
-Most importantly, software product managers need to keep the product team, scrum team, engineering team, and development team in check.
+In any case, building great software requires the software product manager to switch between all their ideation, strategy, and feature implementation roles at the same time.
+Let's not forget that software product managers need to keep the product team, scrum team, engineering team, and development team in check.